grislyeye/three-meet/pages/combat/attacks.md

 | Light     | You can add your [Cunning](pages/characters/attributes.md?id=cunning) instead of [Might](pages/characters/attributes.md?id=might) to melee damage, and attack rolls.
 | Spell     | Spell attack.
 Add your [Wisdom](pages/characters/attributes.md?id=wisdom) to the attack roll.
 Damage is unmodified.
 You are always [Proficient](pages/rules/proficiency.md).
 | Thrown    | You can throw this weapon to make a ranged attack.
+| Two-Handed | You require two hands to use this attack.
 | Versatile | You can use this damage if the attack is made with two hands.

 <header>